Resumes are pretty straightforward. You know which sections to include, what type of power words to use and what kind of information to emphasize.

 That’s why we’ve decided to go into more detail and show you what a good cover letter looks like.
 Here’s the first one in a series — a cover letter that helped someone score a job as Junior Product Manager Hired at IBM.

 1. Answer their burning questions

 Recruiters will typically want to ask you a few basic questions.
 It’s a routine that needs to be done and you can take advantage of that.

 So instead of waiting for the actual interview, use your cover letter to present your answers.
+It’s a super effective method how to begin a cover letter.
 Not only will it help you get ahead of your competition, but you’ll also clear out space for more interesting answers once you meet in person.

 2. Stay humble